 Your web browser does not support web standards.

 Travis Bain received his B.S. in Physics from Arizona State University, followed by a Ph.
 D. in Physics from The University of Toronto.
 He conducts research in the field of experimental particle physics as a member of the ATLAS experiment, a multipurpose particle detector at the Large Hadron Collider at CERN.
 His doctoral work focused on searches for Supersymmetry, a beyond the Standard Model theory, which posits the existence of many new subatomic particles.
-He is currently a Columbia Science Fellow in the Department of Physics working on Supersymmetry as well as advanced Higgs Boson analyses for the ATLAS collaboration.
+He is currently in the Department of Physics working on Supersymmetry as well as advanced Higgs Boson analyses for the ATLAS collaboration.

 Imre Bartos received his PhD in astrophysics from Columbia University.
 He studies black hole formation through the gravitational collapse of massive stars and the resulting spectacular explosions, as well as the coalescence of black hole and neutron star binaries.
 He also works on the biological applications of optics, ranging from malaria control in sub-Saharan Africa to genetics.
 He was a recipient of the Allan M. Sachs Teaching Award in 2011 and was a finalist for the Columbia Presidential Teaching Award in 2012.
 He has been recognized as one of the 30 under 30 Rising Stars of Science by Forbes Magazine in 2012.